-Hiving: Aesthetic Sociality, Living Forms, Forms of Living, A research symposium
+Hiving: Living Forms, Forms of Living

-Convened and imagined by Sarah Richter and co-sponsored by the Tisch Initiative for Creative Research and the Department of Performance Studies
+Co-sponsored by the Tisch Initiative for Creative Research and the Department of Performance Studies

 André Lepecki is a Professor and Chair of the Department of Performance Studies at New York University.
 He is editor of several anthologies on dance and performance theory including Of the Presence of the Body (2004), and Dance (2012).
 An independent performance curator, he created projects for Haus der Kunst Munich, Hayward Gallery, HKW-Berlin, MoMA Warsaw, and the Sydney Biennial 2016, among other venues in Europe, Brazil, and the US.
 He is the author of Exhausting Dance: Performance and the Politics of Movement (2006) (translated in 11 languages), and Singularities: Dance in the Age of Performance (2016, Spanish Translation forthcoming 2019).
 In 2008 he received the AICA award for Best Performance for co-curating and directing the authorized 2006 redoing of Allan Kaprow’s 18 Happenings in 6 Parts, a commission by Haus der Kunst Munich, later presented at PERFORMA 07.